Nicola Sturgeon has demanded that an independence referendum is held before the UK leaves the EU.

 Ms Sturgeon put forward her Scotland’s Place in Europe plan in December, which she described as compromise proposals for Brexit that respect the Remain vote in Scotland.

 It includes Scotland staying in the single market even when the rest of the UK leaves and more powers for Holyrood, including greater freedom over immigration policy.

-But it made clear that independence is an option if Downing Street does not make any concessions ahead of the triggering of Article 50, the two-year process for exiting the EU.
+But it makes clear that independence is an option if Downing Street does not make any concessions ahead of the triggering of Article 50, the two-year process for exiting the EU